MCPCapital/HarmonizeProject/README.md

 * w, h, or rgbframe not defined - Increase the waiting time from 0.75 seconds - Line 330 {time.sleep(.75)} *This is a known bug (race condition).
 * python3-opencv installation fails - Compile from source - [Follow this guide.](https://pimylifeup.com/raspberry-pi-opencv/)
 * Sanity check: The output of the command `ls -ltrh /dev/video*` should provide a list of results that includes /dev/video0 when the OS properly detects the video capture card.
-* Many questions are answered on our Reddit release thread [here.](https://www.reddit.com/r/Hue/comments/i1ngqt/release_harmonize_project_sync_hue_lights_with/) New issues should be raised on GitLab.
+* Many questions are answered on our Reddit release thread [here.](https://www.reddit.com/r/Hue/comments/i1ngqt/release_harmonize_project_sync_hue_lights_with/) New issues should be raised on Github.

 # Contributions & License